wolowizard3/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/README.md

 ## Introduction

 Welcome to the Cyclistic bike-share analysis case study!
 In this case study, we will perform many real-world tasks of a junior data analyst.
 We will work for a ﬁctional company, Cyclistic, and meet diﬀerent characters and team members.
-In order to answer the key business questions, we will follow the steps of the data analysis process: ask, prepare, process, analyze, share, and act.
+In order to answer the key business questions, we will follow the steps of the data analysis process: [Ask](https://github.com/wolowizard3/Google-Data-Analytics-Capstone-Cyclistic-Case-Study#ask), [Prepare](https://github.com/wolowizard3/Google-Data-Analytics-Capstone-Cyclistic-Case-Study#prepare), [Process](#emphasis), [Analyze](https://github.com/wolowizard3/Google-Data-Analytics-Capstone-Cyclistic-Case-Study#analyze), [Share](https://github.com/wolowizard3/Google-Data-Analytics-Capstone-Cyclistic-Case-Study#share), and [Act](https://github.com/wolowizard3/Google-Data-Analytics-Capstone-Cyclistic-Case-Study#act).

 ## About the company